 According to a 2016 study by the American Dental Association, those who smoke and drink alcohol are about twice as likely to experience bruxism.
 Tobacco, alcohol, and caffeine can have a negative effect on your sleep cycle.
 It may increase the likelihood of suffering from bruxism – so trade that soda or nightcap for a nice, decaffeinated tea before bed, which may help you relax and not fall asleep with tense jaw muscles.

 Use a Night Guard for Teeth

 Your dentist can help you find a mouth guard for sleeping that will work for your unique situation.
 A night guard is a great option for reducing the surface and structural damage to teeth, as it keeps them from rubbing together during episodes of teeth grinding.

 If your bruxism stems from a disorder or underlying condition, see your general practitioner for treatment options.
 There may be a medication they can prescribe that will relieve or even resolve the issue, possibly putting a stop to the teeth grinding.

 Find a Dentist Near You to Treat Bruxism

 If you’re struggling with bruxism, you aren’t alone.
 It can cause significant disruption to your sleep, oral health, and everyday quality of life.
 While there are certainly many options you can try on your own to stop grinding your teeth, you may still suffer from damage done to your teeth and jaw over time.
-Smile Generation’s Find a Dentist tool makes it easy to find a dental professional in your area – reach out to a dentist today that can come alongside you on the journey to restful sleep and a future free of bruxism.
+If you're asking where to find a dentist near me, the Smile Generation’s Find a Dentist tool makes it easy to find a dental professional in your area – reach out to a dentist today that can come alongside you on the journey to restful sleep and a future free of bruxism.